Heavy vehicle accreditation and driving interstate

 Heavy vehicles are regulated by the Motor Vehicle Registry (MVR).

 NT heavy vehicle operators must comply with NT WorkSafe work, health and safety regulations – including fatigue management.
-Go to the NT WorkSafe website to download the code of practice How to manage work health and safety risks.
+To download the code of practice How to manage work health and safety risks, go to the NT WorkSafe website.

 Operators have open access for road trains to all industrial areas, and 100% access to the road network for higher mass limits unless road restrictions apply.